Privacy Policy

 [ 29 ] We do not share your personal data with other people or organisations that are not directly linked to us except under the following circumstances:

-[ 29.3 ] In exceptional circumstances such as imminent danger to life or ongoing safeguarding needs, we may reveal your personal data to any law enforcement agency, court, regulator, government authority or other organisation if we are required to do so to meet a legal or regulatory obligation, or otherwise to protect our rights or the rights of anyone else.
+If we are required to share your personal data with a court, regulator, government authority or other organisation to meet a legal or regulatory obligation, or otherwise to protect our rights or the rights of anyone else.

 How Long We Keep Your Personal Data

-[ 30 ] We keep your personal data for only as long as we need to.
-How long we need your personal data depends on what we are using it for, as set out in this privacy policy.
-For example, we may need to use it to answer your queries about a service and as a result may keep personal data while you are still using our services.
-We may also need to keep your personal data for accounting purposes, for example, where you are a regular donor.
-If we no longer need your data, we will delete it or make it anonymous by removing all details that identify you.
+If we no longer need your personal data, we will delete it or make it anonymous by removing all details that identify you.
 If we have asked for your permission to process your personal data and we have no other lawful grounds to continue with that processing, and you withdraw your permission, we will delete your personal data.
 However, when you unsubscribe from fundraising communications, we will keep your email address to ensure that we do not send you any fundraising emails in future.

 How We May Contact You